Avoiding decoherence with giant atoms in a two-dimensional structured environment: Introduction

 This article is structured as follows.
 In \secref{sec:theory}, we present and discuss a Hamiltonian model for GAs coupled to a 2D square lattice of coupled cavities.
 In \secref{sec:numerics}, we develop an efficient numerical method to simulate the dynamics of this system.
 The results from the simulations are shown in \secref{sec:results}, where we focus on ways in which GAs become protected from decoherence and delve into the characterization of BICs.
 In particular, we investigate the subradiance of a single GA in \secref{sec:1GA}, the decoherence-free interaction between two GAs in \secref{sec:2GAs}, and other configurations involving many GAs in \secref{sec:manyGAs}.
 We conclude in \secref{sec:conclusion} with a summary and an outlook.
+Moreover, we include \appref{app:resolvent}, where we show the resolvent-formalism techniques that support the results of this article, and \appref{app:numerics}, where we provide additional details for the numerical method described in \secref{sec:numerics}.